-KPI Result Profitability nib Group operating profit nib Group operating profit impacted by arhi underwriting result with 41.2% award for this KPl.
+KPI Result Profitability arhi underwriting profit arhi net underwriting profit down 5.5% on FY13 on the back of high claims inflation with no award for this KPI. iwhi/ishi underwriting profit iwhi/ishi underwriting profit up 31.2% with ishi profitable for the first time and iwhi up 12.1%.
+67.7% of this KPI was awarded. nib NZ underwriting profit nib NZ underwriting profit of \$7.4 million even after investment in growth due to better than expected claims experience and strong NZ dollar.
+100% of this KPI was awarded. nib Options profit/(loss) Investment in nib Options to build and launch the business was \$0.5 million higher than originally estimated resulting in no award for this KPI. nib Group operating profit nib Group operating profit impacted by arhi underwriting result with 41.2% award for this KPI.
 EPS EPS benefited from 5.6% investment return during the period with 83.9% of this KPI awarded.
-Cost control nib Group management expense ratio excluding acquisition costs Tight cost control across the group saw this KPI being awarded at 100%. nib Group gross underwriting margin arhi higher than expected claims resulted in this KPI being aw arded at 49.8%.
+Cost control nib Group management expense ratio excluding acquisition costs Tight cost control across the group saw this KPI being awarded at 100%. nib Group gross underwriting margin arhi higher than expected claims resulted in this KPI being awarded at 49.8%.
 Customer satisfaction arhi NPS 2014 average premium revenue of 7.99% was highest in the industry and impacted NPS result with 32.5% of this KPI awarded.

-The graph below illustrates the relationship between percentage of maximum STI awarded and growth in the operating profit and reflects lower STI awards as growth in the operating profit has slowed from FY12.
+The graph below illustrates the relationship between percentage of maximum STI awarded and growth in the operating profit, and reflects lower STI awards as growth in the operating profit has slowed from FY12.
 Recognition of the effort required in establishing and integrating our new business segments has seen the STI percentage awarded improve in FY14 over FY13.